-The request for professional engineering services are advertised on the KYTC DPS website at https://transportation.ky.gov/ProfessionalServices/Pages/default.aspx on the 2nd Tuesday of each month, and the Consultant Selection Results are also posted on this website immediately following each consultant selection meeting in accordance with the previously noted KRS and the DPS Guidance Manual.
+The request for professional engineering services are advertised on the KYTC DPS website on the 2nd Tuesday of each month, and the Consultant Selection Results are also posted on this website immediately following each consultant selection meeting in accordance with the previously noted KRS and the DPS Guidance Manual.

-The Chairperson of the Professional Engineering and Engineering-Related Services Selection Committee notifies the Director of Professional Services, or designee, of the firms determined by the selection committee to be the three best qualitied and shares their order of ranking as part of the selection process.
-The Director of Professional Services, or designee, will then notify these top-ranked firms of their selection and send a letter to these three finalists advising them of their ranking.
+This selection process includes the Chairperson of the Professional Engineering and Engineering-Related Services Selection Committee notifying the Director of Professional Services, or designee, of the firms determined by the committee to be the three best qualified and their order of ranking.
+The director, or designee, will then notify these top-ranked firms of their selection and send a letter to these three finalists advising them of their ranking.